amtoine/resume/README.md

 # resume
 My resume to apply to the jobs i dream about.

+## :page_facing_up: get my resume
+my latest resume can be found [here](https://github.com/amtoine/resume/releases/latest).

 > **Note**
-> please have a look at the [releases](https://github.com/amtoine/resume/releases) to download the latest pre-compiled resume!
+> please have a look at the [releases](https://github.com/amtoine/resume/releases) to download any pre-compiled resume!

 ## Compile the source code
 ### Dependencies